dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 The Event object passed into an EventListener function carries information about the Event that occurred.
-For example, the Event object knows what Element fired the event, the timestamp for when the event occurred and, in some cases, such as in a mouse click event, the location of the event.
+For example, the Event object knows which Element fired the event, and when.
+For location-specific events such as mouse clicks, the Event object also knows where the event occurred.

 The addToDoItem() function ignores the Event object passed to it.